-- 1. to assess, review and make recommendations once a year or as and when required, to the Board in respect of the remuneration packages and overall benefits for the Directors of the Company; - to make recommendations to the Board in relation to all consultancy agreements and service contracts or any variations, renewals or modifications thereof, entered into between the Company and the Directors of the Company or any associate company of any of them; - to make recommendations to the Board on the Company's remuneration policy and structure for all Directors' and senior management's remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy; - 4. to review and approve the management's remuneration proposals with reference to the Board's corporate goals and objectives; - 5. to consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Group; and - 6. to conform any requirement, direction, and regulation that may from time to time be prescribed by the Board or contained in the constitution of the Company or imposed by the Listing Rules or any applicable law.
+- 1. to assess, review and make recommendations once a year or as and when required, to the Board in respect of the remuneration packages and overall benefits for the Directors of the Company; - 2. to make recommendations to the Board in relation to all consultancy agreements and service contracts or any variations, renewals or modifications thereof, entered into between the Company and the Directors of the Company or any associate company of any of them; - to make recommendations to the Board on the Company's remuneration policy and structure for all Directors' and senior management's remuneration and on the establishment of a formal and transparent procedure for developing remuneration policy; - 4. to review and approve the management's remuneration proposals with reference to the Board's corporate goals and objectives; - 5. to review and approve matters relating to share schemes under Chapter 17 of Listing Rules; - 6. to consider salaries paid by comparable companies, time commitment and responsibilities and employment conditions elsewhere in the Group; and - 7. to conform any requirement, direction, and regulation that may from time to time be prescribed by the Board or contained in the constitution of the Company or imposed by the Listing Rules or any applicable law.